BartJagodzinski/voteChain/README.md

 ![sendBlock](img/sendingBlock.PNG)

 If node has received a block, it must verify its authenticity.
-First it checks if previous block hash of received block points on last block in its own chain.
+First it checks if "previous block hash" of received block header points on last block in its own chain.

 ```mermaid
 graph RL